Author:- Stephen Harrison B.Sc., M.Sc., MBCS, CITP, MInstM

 The Microsoft Malware Removal Tool is a program written to tackle a very limited number of threats that can cause major damage.
 This doesn't mean your computer is permanently safe.

-It means your computer is free of the Malware it is looking for at this moment in time.
+It means your computer is free of the Malware it is looking for at this moment.

 There is also good information on how to avoid rogue security software that can catch you out on the Internet.